Surface gravity: Gas giants

 For gas giant planets such as Jupiter, Saturn, Uranus, and Neptune, the surface gravity is given at the 1 bar pressure level in the atmosphere.
+It has been found that for giant planets with masses in the range up to 100 times Earth's mass, their surface gravity is nevertheless very similar and close to 1g, a region named the gravity plateau.

 Non-spherically symmetric objects

 Most real astronomical objects are not perfectly spherically symmetric.
 One reason for this is that they are often rotating, which means that they are affected by the combined effects of gravitational force and centrifugal force.
 This causes stars and planets to be oblate, which means that their surface gravity is smaller at the equator than at the poles.
 This effect was exploited by Hal Clement in his SF novel Mission of Gravity, dealing with a massive, fast-spinning planet where gravity was much higher at the poles than at the equator.